feijoes/Study/Readme.md

 * JavaScript
     * Angular
-        * Eccommerse with angular
+        * Very simple Eccommerse with angular
     * Node API
-        * Backend with node.js (Check in folder README for more details )
+        * Backend with express (Check in folder README for more details )
     * React
         * Project to learn how react works
         * React native projects